sav-che/TL-2/Authors/Brown, J. P. {std. J.P. Br.}.md

-> [!cite] BHL link: this entry starts at [page 135](https://www.biodiversitylibrary.org/item/103861#page/145/mode/1up) of TL-2 Suppl.
+> [!cite] BHL link: this entry starts at [page 135](https://www.biodiversitylibrary.org/page/33266442) of TL-2 Suppl.
 III.
 > Supporting pages: [[Abbreviations|abbreviations]], [[Layout key|layout key]].

 ### Author

-Brown, J. P. (x-1842), British soldier, after a military career in England, moved to Thun (Switzerland) in 1823, from then on interested in botany. (*J.P.
-Br.*).
+Brown, J. P. (x-1842), British soldier, after a military career in England, moved to Thun (Switzerland) in 1823, from then on interested in botany.
+**Abbreviated name**: *J.P.
+Br.*

 #### Herbarium and types